 I love baseball and agree with Jim Bouton who said, "you spend a good piece of your life gripping a baseball, and in the end it turns out that it was the other way around all the time."
 I am a chronically, perhaps clinically, obsessed New York Mets fan.
 More disillusionment, I suppose, which I explain at length, here: Zen and the Misery of Being a Met Fan.

 My music tastes range from Jazz (especially the straight-ahead hard bop variety of the mid-to-late 1950s and early 1960s) to Indie/Alternative Rock, and much in between.
 Here's my list of my favorite 50 jazz artists/albums.
 Here are pieces on Ray Charles and Anita O'Day.
-I've also written about Neil Young and Bruce Springsteen, and Yo La Tengo and Wilco.
+I've also written about Wilco, Yo La Tengo and Bruce Springsteen.

 Lists of my favorite/most influential books/movies/music can be found on the link below this "Lovechilde?" link or right here.